 Technically speaking, tremolo is a style of amplitude modulation since the LFO modulates the amplitude of the program/input signal.

 However, the term “amplitude modulation” is associated with radio transmissions for broadcasting and two-way radio communication applications.

 With amplitude modulation, an audio signal can have its amplitude be modulated by a carrier signal.
 The carrier could be a radio frequency, for example, with an audio signal superimposed in it, which is the basis of AM radio transmission.

-Note that, unlike tremolo, at these carrier frequencies, we cannot perceive any change in amplitude within the output signal.
+Note that, unlike tremolo, we cannot perceive any change in amplitude within the output signal at these carrier frequencies.